cloudposse/docs/content/terraform-modules/backups/terraform-aws-efs-backup.md

 1. Set `modify_security_group` attribute to `true` so the module will modify the `EFS` SG to allow the `DataPipeline` to connect to the `EFS`

-## :warning: NOTE
+{{% dialog type="warning" icon="fa fa-exclamation-circle" title="Important" %}}

-> Do not mix these two methods together.
+Do not mix these two methods together.

-> Terraform does not support using a Security Group with in-line rules in conjunction with any Security Group Rule resources.
+Terraform does not support using a Security Group with in-line rules in conjunction with any Security Group Rule resources.
 See: <https://www.terraform.io/docs/providers/aws/r/security_group_rule.html>

-> > NOTE on Security Groups and Security Group Rules: Terraform currently provides both a standalone Security Group Rule resource (a single ingress or egress rule), and a Security Group resource with ingress and egress rules defined in-line.
+> NOTE on Security Groups and Security Group Rules: Terraform currently provides both a standalone Security Group Rule resource (a single ingress or egress rule), and a Security Group resource with ingress and egress rules defined in-line.
 At this time you cannot use a Security Group with in-line rules in conjunction with any Security Group Rule resources.
 Doing so will cause a conflict of rule settings and will overwrite rules.

+{{% /dialog %}}